 Disaster Relief Policies

-At Freddie Mac, we are committed to seeking ways to provide assistance to borrowers – especially when their homes have been impacted by disaster-related events.
-We are prepared to quickly respond with effective relief measures and guidance to help borrowers, Sellers, and Servicers through the aftermath of a disaster.
+Freddie Mac is committed to providing assistance to borrowers – especially when their homes have been impacted by disaster-related events.
+We are prepared to quickly respond with effective relief measures to help borrowers and guidance for Sellers and Servicers in the aftermath of a disaster.

-In the event a disaster strikes, borrowers whose homes have been damaged may experience disruptions in their ability to make on-time mortgage payments.
-Therefore, we ask Freddie Mac Sellers and Servicers to be responsive to any requests for assistance from affected borrowers using options available through our Single-Family Seller/Servicer Guide (Guide).
+When a disaster strikes, borrowers whose homes have been damaged may experience disruptions in their ability to make on-time mortgage payments.
+Therefore, we require Freddie Mac Sellers and Servicers to be responsive to any requests for assistance from affected borrowers using options available through our Single-Family Seller/Servicer Guide (Guide).

-In addition to assisting borrowers who are disaster victims, Servicers must begin ascertaining the disaster's impact on homeowners with Freddie Mac-owned mortgages.
+In addition to assisting borrowers who are disaster victims, Servicers must begin determining the disaster's impact on the mortgaged properties.
 Sellers should review the Guide and their procedures for inspecting and recertifying a mortgaged property's value, condition, and marketability when a major disaster occurs.
 Most importantly, we rely on both Sellers and Servicers to determine the number of impacted properties and the extent of damage to each.

 Freddie Mac Policies for Major Disaster Declarations